 What Is a Dutch Oven?

-The lid of the oven provides a self-basting feature to keep in the moisture if required.
+The lid of this heavy-duty pot provides a self-basting feature to keep in moisture if required.
 The lids can also be inverted to become an extra cooking surface above the oven or can be used as a skillet straight on the heat source.

-I have an in-depth article if you want to know more about Dutch ovens including the various materials the ovens are available in today click here.
+I have an in-depth article if you want to know more about Dutch ovens including the various materials the ovens are available in.

 What Can a Dutch Oven Be Used For?